newwby/Godoct/example/example_documentation.md

 - *[default value = weather_state.clear]*

-Exported property to control the initial weather state The weather state can be set to CLEAR, RAINY, or STORMY
+Exported property to control the initial weather state.
+The weather state can be set to CLEAR, RAINY, or STORMY.